 Prices for blended or classroom based courses (including Forestry and Equestrian):

-3 day L3 First Aid at Work (FAW or FAW + F or FAW + E) course £160pp with significant discounts for groups.
+3 day L3 First Aid at Work (FAW or FAW + F or FAW + E) course contact for prices – significant discounts for groups.

 Please contact us through our contact us page to discuss all your three day first aid at work training course requirements.